Insights

 A multi-round layoff is what happens when an employer announces one cut, then another, then sometimes another, all within a few months and usually under the same program label.
 The November announcement, the January announcement, the March announcement: each is presented as a discrete event, but the underlying program is one continuous reduction.
 The legal posture of round 2 is not the same as round 1, and round 3 changes the picture again.
 Federal WARN aggregation, OWBPA decisional units, ERISA plan rights, and the severance multiplier itself all shift across the timeline.

-What "multi-round" means in practice
+What does "multi-round" mean in practice?

 What does change across rounds is the cumulative count, the cumulative decisional unit, and the negotiation anchor.

-Federal WARN's 90-day rolling aggregation
+How does federal WARN's 90-day rolling aggregation work?

 The single most underused leverage point in a multi-round RIF is WARN's aggregation rule.
 29 U.S.C. § 2102(d) provides that employment losses for two or more groups at a single site of employment, each of which falls below the 50-or-100 statutory threshold but which in the aggregate exceed it, and which occur within any 90-day period, are treated as a single plant closing or mass layoff.
-The defense is narrow: the employer must demonstrate that the losses resulted from "separate and distinct actions and causes" (verified May 2026).
+The defense is narrow: the employer must demonstrate that the losses resulted from "separate and distinct actions and causes."[1]

 The retroactive consequence matters.
 When round 3 pushes the aggregated total over the WARN threshold, employees terminated in rounds 1 and 2 within the 90-day window also have a WARN claim, even though their individual round was below threshold.
-The framework rests on the regulation: 20 CFR § 639.5(a)(1)(ii) places the burden of demonstrating separate-and-distinct causes on the employer (verified May 2026).
+The framework rests on the regulation: 20 CFR § 639.5(a)(1)(ii) places the burden of demonstrating separate-and-distinct causes on the employer.[4]
 The Sixth Circuit applied § 2102(d) in Morton v.
 Vanderbilt University, No. 15-5417 (6th Cir.
 Jan.
-5, 2016) (opinion), holding that for aggregation purposes employment terminates when wages and benefits cease, not when notice issues, so a second group whose pay continued past the 90-day mark falls outside the aggregation window.
+5, 2016), holding that for aggregation purposes employment terminates when wages and benefits cease, not when notice issues, so a second group whose pay continued past the 90-day mark falls outside the aggregation window.[5]
 The case shows both sides of the rule: rounds genuinely separated past 90 days do not aggregate, but rounds that fall inside the window do unless the employer carries its affirmative burden.

 For a full walkthrough of the 90-day rule, the rolling-window mechanics, and the documentary signals that establish a continuing program, see WARN's 90-day rolling window: when round 3 triggers back-pay for rounds 1 and 2.